Martyrs' Day (India): 30 January

 On Martyrs' Day the President, the Vice President, the Prime Minister, the Defence Minister, the Chief of Defence Staff and the three Service Chiefs gather at the samadhi at Raj Ghat memorial and lay wreaths decorated with multi-colour flowers.
 The armed forces' personnel blow bugles, sounding the Last Post.
 The inter-services contingent reverse arms as a mark of respect.
 A two-minute silence in memory of Indian martyrs is observed throughout the country at 11 am.
 Participants hold all-religion prayers and sing tributes.

 Other recognised dates

 15 February

-In 2022, the government of Bihar recognised 15 February as a Martyrs' Day (Shahid Diwas) in memory of 34 demonstrators killed by police in Tarapur on 15 February 1932.
+In 2022, the government of Bihar recognised 15 February as a Martyrs' Day (Shahid Diwas) in memory of 34 freedom fighters killed by the Indian Imperial Police in Tarapur during hosting Indian Flag on 15 February 1932.

 23 March

 The anniversary of the deaths of Bhagat Singh, Sukhdev Thapar and Shivaram Rajguru on 23 March 1931, in Lahore, is recognised as a Martyrs' Day.

 19 May

-19 May is recognised as Bhasha Shahid Divas ("Language Martyrs' Day") in the Barak Valley, recognising the deaths of 11 people killed during the Bengali Language Movement.
+19 May is recognised as Bhasha Shaheed Divas ("Language Martyrs' Day") in the Barak Valley, recognising the deaths of 11 people killed during the Bengali Language Movement.
 The movement, which took place in the Barak Valley in the state of Assam, was a protest against the decision of the Government of Assam to make Assamese the only official language of the state even though a significant proportion of the population were Bengali people.
-In the Barak Valley, the Sylheti-speaking Bengali population constitute the majority of the population.
+In the Barak Valley, the Sylheti-speaking population constitute the majority of the population.
 The main incident, in which 11 people were killed by state police, took place on 19 May 1961 at Silchar railway station.(Raktim Diganta, Natun Diganta Prakashani, Silchar, Assam).